upperlinecode/flask-and-MongoDB/readme.md

 </div>
 ```

-### Mini-Lesson: What is a Session?
-What is a Cookie?

-IS THIS SOMETHING WE WANT TO INCLUDE?

 ### User Accounts & Sessions

+> Resist the temptation to go too deep into "What is a session?
+What is a cookie?" your first time through.

 A common feature of many apps is that they allow the creation of user accounts.
 To do this, a few things need to happen: